Henri Safran

 Henri Safran (born 7 October 1932) is a Paris-born director who worked extensively in Australia.
 He worked in French television, then in Britain, before moving to Australia in 1960 to work with the ABC.
 He became an Australian citizen in 1963 but returned to England in 1966 to work on British television.
 He returned to Australia again in the mid-1970s.

-In Australia in the 1960s he formed a notable collaboration with Patricia Hooker.